 - Beat eggs properly along with powdered sugar till eggs turn creamy.

 - Add a few drops of food color to the egg mixture.

 - Take 1 Tbsp. of warm milk and add saffron strands.

 - Make a powder of the Cardamoms.

 - Boil milk and reduce it to ⅔ of the original quantity and add Egg mixture.

-- Now add Ghee, Dry fruits, Saffron milk, and cardamom powder and stir continuously till the entire thing start forming small granules.
+- Now add Ghee, Dry fruits, Saffron milk, and cardamom powder and stir continuously till the entire thing starts forming small granules.

-- Cook in the low flame with continuous stirring until the entire liquid evaporates and oil separates from the Halwa.
+- Cook on a low flame with continuous stirring until the entire liquid evaporates and the ghee separates from the Halwa.